 Since all Random House Three Investigators hardbound books are First Editions, collectors are generally most interested in obtaining the earliest Printing of each title.
 Unfortunately, publishers of children's series books seldom included Edition or Printing information within the books and so collectors of these books have had to do some of their own investigative work to determine if a given book is an earlier or a later printing.
 And this is true with the first twenty titles in The Three Investigators series as well.

 Fortunately, starting with title #21 "Haunted Mirror", Random House began including a number-line on the copyright page of both the Trade Edition and the GLB Edition.
 For a First Printing the number-line will read 1234567890, a Second Printing will read 234567890, a Third Printing will read 34567890 and so on.
 In general, First Printings are more highly sought after by collectors than are later printings.
-With the exception of the Windward paperback edition, all of the paperback editions of The Three Investigators contain a number-line.
+With the exception of the Windward paperback edition, all of the paperback editions of The Three Investigators contain a number-line (although occasionally a book will be found where the number-line is missing).

-(Important: This information applies only to the TRADE Edition, not the GLB Edition!)
+(Important: The following information applies only to the TRADE Edition.
+Information concerning the GLB Edition is further down the page!)

 #1 Terror Castle - No Titles Listed, text error on page 47, uncut endpapers, stitched textblock.